 Circumstances beyond your control, such as job loss or a major unexpected expense that can’t be deferred or absorbed by emergency savings, may temporarily force you into debt.
 What you do once the urgency recedes is crucial.
 Stop making new charges on any card with a carried balance until that card’s balance has been paid off in full.
 Once the balance is back to zero, you can feel free to make new charges, provided you pay them off in full each statement cycle.

-5. Use a Loan Payment Calculator for Motivation
+5. Use a Loan Payment Financial Calculators for Motivation

 Use a loan repayment calculator to run a range of repayment scenarios and motivate yourself to pay significantly more than the minimum month after month.
 Credit Karma’s debt repayment calculator lets you calculate a monthly payment around a desired payoff time frame.
 It’s a good reminder that you don’t have to pay the bare minimum, and it gets you thinking about all the things you could do with your funds if they weren’t consumed by interest charges.